HoGentTIN/linux-training-hogent/modules/monitoring/030_monitoring_theory.md

 monitor ram memory, cpu and swap.
 Top will automatically refresh.
-Inside `top` you can use many commands, like `k` to kill processes, or `t` and `m` to toggle displaying task and memory information, or the number `1` to have one line per cpu, or one summary line for all cpu\'s.
+Inside `top` you can use many commands, like `k` to kill processes, or `t` and `m` to toggle displaying task and memory information, or the number `1` to have one line per cpu, or one summary line for all cpu's.

     top - 12:23:16 up 2 days,  4:01, 2 users, load average: 0.00, 0.00, 0.00
     Tasks:  61 total,   1 running,  60 sleeping,   0 stopped,   0 zombie